Five Vegetable Fermentation Mistakes You Are Making

 Keep It Vegan If You Have Gut Issues

-Just like eating many different vegetables influences the composition of your microbiome, fermenting different foods with different ingredients changes the structure of the microbial fermentation community.
 Vegetables & fruits with ample sugars encourage yeasts to thrive, leading to excess alcohol production and possible acid metabolism by yeats.
 This metabolism can negate the preservative effects of fermentation.

-Including animal products in fermentation, like whey and fish paste, can lead to microbial-produced biogenic amines.
-This can cause histamine reactions for some people when consumed.
-I stick to vegan fermented vegetables only, and if I use fruit in fermented vegetables the fruit does not make up more than 1/4 of the ingredients.
+I stick to vegan fermented vegetables only, and if I use fruit in fermented vegetables, the fruit does not make up more than 1/4 of the ingredients.
 You can read more about biogenic amines in fermented foods here.

 A note on traditional and cultural fermentation recipes

-Some traditional fermented foods, like baechu Korean kimchi and Dưa Chua Vietnamese fermented vegetables have a swift fermentation time.
+Some traditional fermented foods, like baechu Korean kimchi and Dưa Chua Vietnamese fermented vegetables, have a swift fermentation time.
 This is thanks to specific ingredients and traditional methods.

-Baechu Korean kimchi is made by soaking nappa cabbage in a high salinity brine for 12 hours before it is rinsed and rubbed with a paste made of salted shrimp, fish paste, gochugaru, sugar, ginger, garlic, and scallions.
-Then it is packed into a fermentation crock and enjoyed after only three to seven days of fermentation.
+Baechu Korean kimchi is made by soaking nappa cabbage in a high-salinity brine for 12 hours before it is rinsed and rubbed with a paste made of salted shrimp, fish paste, gochugaru, sugar, ginger, garlic, and scallions.
+Then, it is packed into a fermentation crock and enjoyed after only three to seven days of fermentation.

-In both of these examples, the ingredients, methods, and temperature are very important factors in the fermentation time and quality of the finished product.
 If you want to make traditional fermentation recipes from other cultures, find a teacher from that culture who provides recipes (there are so many) and follow EVERY step, method, temperature, time, and ingredient.
-It is only right to respect the complexity of carefully developed traditional techniques.
+It is only fitting to respect the complexity of carefully developed traditional techniques.

 Are You Interested In Making Fermented Foods At Home?